 Select items to indicate features found along the trail.

-The Mount Feathertop - North West Spur hike summits Mt Feathertop, the second highest mountain in Victoria and one of the most picturesque peaks in the state.
-It is linked to the nearby Mt Hotham ski resort by The Razorback, a high narrow ridge, but otherwise surrounded by steep slopes which continue right to the summit.
-Unlike most nearby mountains, Mt Feathertop has steep slopes right to the top and does not have the rounded summit dome that is typical of many nearby peaks.
+The Mount Feathertop - North West Spur hike summits Mount Feathertop, the second highest mountain in Victoria and one of the most picturesque peaks in the state.
+It is linked to the nearby Mount Hotham ski resort by The Razorback, a high narrow ridge, but otherwise surrounded by steep slopes which continue right to the summit.
+Unlike most nearby mountains, Mount Feathertop has steep slopes right to the top and does not have the rounded summit dome that is typical of many nearby peaks.

 Water can be found at a natural spring approximately 500m along the North West Spur Track from Feathertop Track.
 You will find it on the right hand side of the track.